cieslarmichal/faker-cxx/README.md

 - GTest (set `BUILD_FAKER_CXX_TESTS=OFF` CMake flag to disable this dependency)
 - fmt (only for compilers that don't support std::format)

+In order to use external dependencies installed in your system, you can set the `USE_SYSTEM_DEPENDENCIES` CMake flag to `ON`.

 ## ✨ Contributing

 We would love it if you contributed to Faker C++! 🚀

 Before contributing please review our [CONTRIBUTING](https://github.com/cieslarmichal/faker-cxx/blob/main/CONTRIBUTING.md) guide.

 Additionally, we encourage you to join our [Discord Channel](https://discord.gg/h2ur8H6mK6) for contributors.